 In answer to Vice Chair Beer's question regarding did the \$200,000 apply to the free-floating restroom or the ADA-compliant restroom, Harbormaster Blank answered the amount is for the free-floating restroom.
-Vice Chair Beer suggested placing a restroom on the north side of the Federal Channel, possibly in the C or G Mooring Fields.
+Vice Chair Beer suggested placing a a possible location for a restroom on the north side of the Federal Channel, possibly in or near the the C or G Mooring Fieldwhere there are none nearby at present times.